HARIMANOJ05/MLOPS_project-1/README.md

 ## updations

-updations are done continuosly to update the application to increase the performance
+updations are done continuosly to the application to increase the performance

 ---
 Any contributions for frontend application development are accepted, Please submit issues or pull requests for improvements.